Kyle Lowry, Chris Paul move quickly in NBA free agency

 And Miami isn’t done: Not only is this the summer where Bam Adebayo’s five-year, $163 million contract agreed to last fall kicks in, but the Heat plan to finalize an extension that would be worth an average of roughly $45 million annually with Jimmy Butler later this week.
 Butler and the Heat cannot begin those talks until Friday at the earliest by league rule.

-—- The NBA champion Milwaukee Bucks are keeping Bobby Portis for next season, with a player option for 2022-23.
+— The Bucks are keeping Bobby Portis for next season, with a player option for 2022-23.

+— Toronto agreed to keep Gary Trent Jr., who impressed in his time with the Raptors following a midseason trade, on a three-year deal worth $54 million.

 — The Denver Nuggets reached two-year agreements to keep guard Will Barton and forward JaMychal Green.
 Barton’s deal is for $32 million and Green’s for $17 million.